The Role of Vitamin D in Your Health

 |Source: Vitamin D. Health Professionals.
 Dietary Supplement Fact Sheet.
 National Institutes of Health.
 Office of Dietary Supplements.
 June 24, 2011

-It is important to check product labels, as the amount of added vitamin D varies when artificially added to products such as orange juice, yogurt, and margarine.
+It is important to check product labels, as the amount of added vitamin D varies when it is artificially added to products such as orange juice, yogurt, and margarine.

 Since there is a limited number of foods that contain vitamin D, getting enough vitamin D from your diet alone is difficult.
 While sun exposure does produce vitamin D, too much exposure can increase the risk of skin cancer.
 Therefore, the addition of vitamin D supplements may be needed.